The Business Case for Solar

 the ire of business customers

-In order for the distribution & transmission networks to maintain sufficient capacity to supply peak demand at any given time, network charges, which are measured (power) either kW or kVa are passed through energy retailers to cover the cost of transmission/distribution (poles and wires) infrastructure.
+In order for the Distribution & Transmission Network Providers (DNSP/TNSP’s) to maintain sufficient capacity to supply peak demand at any given time, network charges, which are measured in either kW or kVa are passed through energy retailers to cover the cost of transmission/distribution (poles and wires) infrastructure.

 Most of the time this transmission capacity sits by idly waiting to spring into action whenever customers demand it, customers are charged for the peak that is consumed during the billing month, which is then transposed across the full 30 day bill cycle.
 These charges can form a substantial component of a large energy customers monthly bill cycle, at times accounting to over 50% of the breakdown.
 Genevo has worked with some of Australia’s largest customers, being the first to trial a large software enabled battery system to reduce demand charges in partnership with TAFENSW in a commercial setting.

-Whilst solar PV can have some impact on demand charges, due to its intermittence, solar cannot be relied upon to guarantee network charges savings.
-To that end, smart software enabled battery storage systems are a reliable method to reduce network charges.
+Whilst solar PV can have some impact on demand charges, unfortunately due to its intermittence, solar cannot be relied upon to guarantee network charges savings.
+Smart software enabled battery storage systems are proving themselves as a reliable method to reduce network charges.
 Genevo have extensive experience in analysing and designing solar PV and software enabled battery systems to tackle network charges.